 Enjoy the views of Castillo de la Yedra, the ruins of the Santa Maria Church with the dramatic backdrop of the mountains behind.

 See the ruins of Iglesia de Santa Maria

-One of the best things to see in Cazorla are the ruins of the Santa Maria church situated right below Castillo de la Yedra, so you’re likely to walk past it if you head to the castle.
+Among the best things to see in Cazorla are the ruins of the Santa Maria church situated right below Castillo de la Yedra, so you’re likely to walk past it if you head to the castle.

-Today, only the walls stand and one tower where you can walk up to enjoy the views of the village.
+Today, only the walls stand, and one tower where you can walk up to enjoy the views of the village.

 On the base of the tower, you find Cazorla’s tourist office which is a great resource if you plan on hiking while you’re there.

 As mentioned, the Santa Maria church was built on top of the river and for a couple of Euros, you can go on a guided tour underground.

 You get tickets for a couple of Euros in the tourist information and the guide will take you down telling you more about the history of the church and this underground tunnel covering the river.

 Hike to the highest peak in Sierra de Cazorla

 If you’re a little bit like me, you’ll want to conquer the highest peak while in Cazorla Jaen.
 Make sure you’re prepared with enough water and food for your hike up Pico Gilillo (1947 masl.)